brucefan1983/GPUMD/README.md

 ## What is `GPUMD`?

 * `GPUMD` stands for Graphics Processing Units Molecular Dynamics.
-It is a new molecular dynamics (MD) code implemented fully on graphics processing units (GPUs).
-Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1].
-Our efficient and flexible GPU implementation of the force evaluation for many-body potentials relies on a set of simple expressions for force, virial stress, and heat current derived in Ref.
+It is a general-purpose molecular dynamics (MD) code fully implemented on graphics processing units (GPUs).

+* Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1], thanks to a set of simple expressions for force, virial stress, and heat current derived in Ref.
 [2].

 * Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [3, 4].